 Are you planning on getting a puppy and live in Dorset?
 The best time to speak to a trainer is before you buy the puppy.
 Lots of issues can be avoided later by doing this.

 ONE TO ONE PUPPY TRAINING IN THE DORSET AREA

-The advantage of one to one puppy training in Dorset and is you can fit in the training at your location at a flexible time which suits.
+The advantage of one to one puppy training in Dorset is you can fit in the training at your location at a flexible time which suits.
 The speed of progress will depend on breed and the amount of time you practice, but less class time should be required.
 During the session we will be able to go over techniques in a more relaxed and slow approach so ensuring you leave the training understanding the technique.
 You don’t have to have a session every week or at set times each week.
 This approach does offer a lot of flexibility and the ability to practice before taking another class.
 Included in the cost is text support regarding the training we are doing.
 Some of the things we cover are listed below

 The session will be about 1 hour long with small breaks.
-You will get handouts and homework practice will be expected in order to progress and get the full benefit from the sessions.
+You will get handouts if relevant and homework practice will be expected in order to progress and get the full benefit from the sessions.
 Once training starts to progress, my dog Henry maybe introduced to some of the training sessions if appropriate as he can be a great distraction!!

 If I were involved from 8-9 weeks I would expect that by the time the dog is 12-14 weeks you will have these basics in place.
 By this time you might just be starting group puppy class training.
 Remember there is no quick fix and it will take a lot of practise on your part to achieve this.

 - Be able to communicate with the dog and reward correctly